mcaubet/buildblocks/EM/chimerax/README.md

 Here are the steps for the installation:

-1. Download the .deb file from the link https://www.rbvi.ucsf.edu/chimerax/download.html and copy to the locations where the container images are saved.
-Currently, those are saved in the directory:
+1. Download the .deb file from the link https://www.rbvi.ucsf.edu/chimerax/download.html and copy it to the location where container images are saved.
-/data/project/bio/shared/containers/chimerax/<version>

-2. In that directory, create a Dockerfile similar to the example below, adapted to your downloaded filename.
+2. In that directory, create a Dockerfile similar to the example below:
 ```
 FROM ubuntu:24.04